 Women who have experienced homelessness often have poor mental health outcomes; worrying about paying the rent, constantly moving from place to place, or living in fear of a violent partner, all take their toll.
 Trauma, anxiety and depression, as well as social isolation, are common amongst women that have experienced homelessness.

-Our Art Therapy Workshops have been kindly funded through Australia Post’s Community Grants Program and Harold Mitchell Foundation.
+Our Art Workshops have been kindly funded through Australia Post’s Community Grants Program and Harold Mitchell Foundation.

 Rapid Response Clinic